-Each location has Potentials for Local resources such as Ore.
-This is the MOST that a location can produce on the monthly adjustment, assuming a zero unrest level, and all necessary units are in place.
+Each location has a level of Potentials.
+This is the MOST that a location can produce on the monthly adjustment, assuming a zero unrest level and all necessary units are in place.

-i.e..
-An Ore potential of 10 means that the most that can be produced in that location would be 10 Ore, regardless of how many mines were present.
+i.e., a metal potential of 10 means that the most that can be produced in that location would be 10 metal, regardless of how many mines were present.
 This is to reflect the natural resources available in that area.
 The only limit to craft production is how many workshops your economy can sustain.